OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payment-consents.md

 * All elements in the Initiation payload that are specified by the PISP, must not be changed via the ASPSP as this is part of formal consent from the PSU.
 * If the ASPSP is able to establish a problem with payload or any contextual error during the API call, the ASPSP must reject the international-payment-consent request immediately.
-* If the ASPSP establishes a problem with the international-payment-consent after the API call, the ASPSP must set the Status of the international-payment-consent resource to Rejected.
+* If the ASPSP establishes a problem with the international-payment-consent after the API call, the ASPSP must set the Status of the international-payment-consent resource to RJCT.
 * DebtorAccount is **optional** as the PISP may not know the account identification details for the PSU.
-* If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the international-payment-consent will be set to Rejected after PSU authentication.
+* If the DebtorAccount is specified by the PISP and is invalid for the PSU, then the international-payment-consent will be set to RJCT after PSU authentication.
 * CreditorAgent must at least have either of the pairs provided: Scheme Name and Identification or Name and Postal Address.
 * Account Identification field usage:
   * Where "UK.OBIE.SortCodeAccountNumber" is specified as the SchemeName in the Account Identification Section (either DebtorAccount or CreditorAccount), the Identification field **must** be populated with the 6 digit Sort Code and 8 digit Account Number (a 14 digit field).